massdriver-cloud/docs/docs/concepts/04-projects.md

 This allows for:

-* running cost efficient staging or preview environments that have architectural parity with production
+* running cost-efficient staging or preview environments that have architectural parity with production
 * managing applications and infrastructure in isolated tenant environments
 * replicating infrastructure and applications between regions